MicrosoftDocs/altspace-vr/altspace-vr/faqs/scaling-audiences.md

 FrontRow adds extra features and abilities to the Host experience, giving you maximum control over your event and your audience.

-* The "On-Air" tool is added to your Host Panel.
+* The **On-Air** tool is added to your Host Panel.
-    * With "On-Air", you can choose who to 'mirror' (ex: presenters, performers, panelists, audience members, and so on) FrontRow also 'mirrors' content across all rooms.
+    * With **On-Air**, you can choose who to 'mirror' (ex: presenters, performers, panelists, audience members, and so on) FrontRow also 'mirrors' content across all rooms.
 So if you have a panel of speakers and a slide presentation, you can 'mirror' your speakers and presentation across all your FrontRow rooms.
-* A "Rooms" tab opens up in your Guest Panel.
+* A **Rooms** tab opens up in your Guest Panel.
     * This panel gives you an at-a-glance overview of how many rooms you have, how many guests are in each room, and who those guests are.
-From here, you can also choose to "Add Room" or "Delete Room" so you can manage the size of the setup that works best for your event.
+From here, you can also choose to **Add Room** or **Delete Room** so you can manage the size of the setup that works best for your event.
     * You can teleport from room-to-room, and easily distribute your moderators across the spaces.
 * Reactive audience distribution
     * As guests begin to enter your space, FrontRow will intuitively distribute them.
 It can be configured to fill up one room at a time, or to simultaneously fill several rooms for more even audience distribution.